chrismbirmingham/hci-face/frontend/hci_face_bridge/README.md

 ## Additional Support

 There can be issues with setting up HCI-FACE on QT and it may not always start perfectly every time.

+If you are having connectivity challenges on startup, I recommend disabling the autostart script and launching qt_robot_pi.launch directly.

 The following commands can be useful in making debugging what is not working
 ```